 Treatments in a Trauma Therapy Program

 While most psychological therapies can help a person with trauma, two types are used most often.
 The first one is cognitive-behavioral therapy with a specific focus on trauma.
 Also referred to as CBT, this therapy works to replace negative emotions and memories with positive ones.

 A person learns new ways of thinking and acting about the event.
 They learn how to cope with triggers that take them back to the trauma.
 During therapy sessions, a person can think about the details of the event.
 This helps them identify traumatic memories and change how they feel.

-Eye movement desensitization and reprocessing, or EMDR, is the other frequently used trauma therapy in Tampa, FL.
-Specifically, eight phases of EMDR helps a person safely reprocess traumatic details.
+Eye movement desensitization and reprocessing, or EMDR, is the other frequently used trauma therapy program for professionals in Tampa, FL.
+Specifically, eight phases of EMDR can help a person safely reprocess traumatic details.

 EMDR therapy in Tampa, FL, allows a person to identify the negative beliefs they hold about themselves.
 For example, they may believe they deserved the physical attack.
 Their therapist helps them replace that negative view with a positive belief.

-We offer a comprehensive trauma therapy program to help you move past problematic issues.
+We offer comprehensive trauma therapy for addiction to help you move past problematic issues.
 For example, our services include:

 - Dual diagnosis treatment

 Don’t let trauma control how you live your life.
 Contact us today at 866.796.4720 to begin a new path toward the life you deserve.
 Our trauma therapy program for professionals can make a positive impact on your future.

 Learn more about PTSD and trauma by checking out these blogs today: